TahreemShahid/agenticAI/README.md

-# PDF Intelligence – AI-Powered Document Analysis
+# PDF Intelligence - AI-Powered Document Q&A

-A modern React frontend for AI-driven document understanding using LangChain and advanced AI.
-Upload any PDF document to get instant summaries, perform intelligent comparisons, or ask natural language questions—with all features supported by robust backend AI services.
+A modern React frontend for PDF question-answering using LangChain and advanced AI.
+Upload any PDF document and ask intelligent questions to get instant answers with supporting evidence.

 ## Features

-- 🎯 **Drag & Drop PDF Upload** – Simple and intuitive file upload with visual feedback.
+- 🎯 **Drag & Drop PDF Upload** - Easy file upload with visual feedback
-- 📝 **AI-Powered Summarization** – Instantly generate concise or detailed summaries of your PDFs.
-- ⚖️ **Document Comparison** – Compare multiple documents or sections side-by-side for differences and similarities.
-- 🤖 **Q&A Over Documents** – Ask natural language questions about your document content.
+- 🤖 **AI-Powered Q&A** - Ask natural language questions about your documents
-- 📚 **Source Citations** – Get supporting excerpts, references, or evidence with every result.
+- 📚 **Source Citations** - Get supporting excerpts with every answer
-- 🎨 **Modern UI** – Responsive, clean design with real-time feedback.
+- 🎨 **Modern UI** - Beautiful, responsive design with loading states
-- ⚡ **Fast Processing** – Immediate responses and analysis powered by scalable AI.
+- ⚡ **Real-time Processing** - Fast document analysis and retrieval

 ## Quick Start